The top of a cake with hot pink roses, napkins and spoons.

 • This helps shape the overall design and ensures balance

-4. Add Greenery
+4. Add greenery

 • Lay leaves around and between the flowers